 Policing has changed significantly since the beginning of the mass-incarceration era, and most of these changes have been designed to make policing more effective.
 That implies that police would be better at apprehending criminals today than they were thirty years ago.

-But the new report shows that since 1980, the ratio of arrests per crime — in other words, the proportion of crimes that police were able to find and arrest suspects for — stayed pretty flat:
+But the NRC report showed that since 1980, the ratio of arrests per crime — in other words, the proportion of crimes that police were able to find and arrest suspects for — stayed pretty flat:

-Based on the arrest-to-crime ratio, the authors write, "no increase in policing effectiveness occurred from 1980 to 2010 that might explain higher rates of incarceration."
+Based on the arrest-to-crime ratio, the authors wrote, "no increase in policing effectiveness occurred from 1980 to 2010 that might explain higher rates of incarceration."